 Isioma is the Creative Director for VICE Media.
 She provides creative direction to project designers and video editors, and also conceptualizes for branded content on VICE’s platforms.
 Her prior experience includes working for Mother New York and PSFK Labs.
 Prior to joining MFA Products of Design, Isioma received her BA in molecular and cell biology from UC Berkeley.

-Eden is one of the co-founders and head designers for Double Take Labs—a transdisciplinary design studio making exhibitions, robots and installations for clients such as MoMA Store.
+Eden is one of the co-founders and lead designers for Double Take Labs—a transdisciplinary design studio making exhibitions, robots and installations for clients such as MoMA Store.
 Previously, she worked as a designer and brand strategist at Pentagram in New York City.
-She has had experience in graphic design, UX/UI, packaging, furniture, architecture, exhibition design and design strategy for companies such as Gensler, Finell, Acumen Design, and Blue Genie Art Industries.
+Eden has had experience in graphic design, UX/UI, packaging, furniture, architecture, exhibition design and design strategy for companies such as Gensler, Finell, Acumen Design, and Blue Genie Art Industries.
 She received her BFA in Design from the University of Texas at Austin.

 Jonathan "Jon" Lung is an American television personality, industrial designer and graphic designer.
 He is a co-host on the Science Channel TV series MythBusters, a reboot of the original show which premiered November 15, 2017.
 Lung and his co-host Brian Louden won their hosting duties on the reality television competition series MythBusters: The Search, which aired in January and February 2017.
 When he’s not in front of the camera, John generates concepts, prototypes and tests as a product designer, and also designs and builds furniture.
 He also works as a freelance graphic designer.